dankuck/blackjack-on-laravel/README.md

 I chose to use a SQLite server because it is portable and NoSQL alternatives are not representative of the most common Laravel usage.

+I chose to make the test files in a flat directory structure because that's easier to read and it would only cause a mess if someone wanted to continue developing this software.

+In order to make this a good example of Laravel and not a good example of frontend frameworks, I chose to rely primarily on Blade templates with forms.
+Unfortunately this meant I couldn't exemplify RESTful approaches.
+I chose to make best use of HTTP verbs anyway.